fanyadan/my_slurm/README.md

   - This is what makes `SLURM_WORKDIR` default to “where you ran the script from”.
   - If you want a stable mount, set `SLURM_WORKDIR=...` explicitly when running `up`.
   - Any values you rely on (for example `SLURM_GPU_COUNT`) should be passed/exported when you run `up`, otherwise they may be reset.
+  - `.slurm-local/.env` is generated and host-specific; it is not meant to be committed.
+    - See `.slurm-local/.env.example` for a safe, committed reference.
 - Other files in `.slurm-local/` are only created if missing, unless `--force` is provided.
   - If you manually edited `.slurm-local/Dockerfile`, `.slurm-local/entrypoint.sh`, etc., **avoid** `--force`.